Services-combine/services-inviting/README.md

 ---
 ## Additionally
-A `services-inviting.service` file was also created to run this bot on the server
+A `services_inviting.service` file was also created to run this bot on the server

 [python-version]: https://img.shields.io/static/v1?label=Python&message=v3.8&color=blue